dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 built-in support for.

-The only two valid `Bool` constants are `False` and `True` and the language provides the following logical operators which work on `Bool`s:
+The only two valid `Bool` constants are `False` and `True` and the language provides the following logical operators which work on `Bool` valus:

 * `&&` - logical "and"